 Batzaya (Zack) Batsaikhan, MSc

-Zack is a Ph.D. student in Learning Technologies at The Ohio State University.
+Zack is currently a Ph.D.
+Candidate in Learning Technologies at The Ohio State University.
 He is a member of the Learning and Experience Design research group that investigates learning design processes and pedagogies to create deep learning in applied contexts.
-He received his M.Sc. in Human-Computer Interaction from Iowa State University on a Fulbright Scholarship and holds a B.I.T in Information Technology from the Mongolian University of Science and Technology.
+He received his M.Sc. in Human-Computer Interaction from Iowa State University on a Fulbright Scholarship and holds a Bachelor’s in Information Technology from the Mongolian University of Science and Technology.
+His current research interests include minimizing smartphone overuse and excessive screen time, human-computer interaction (UX/UI), learning experience design, and the UX of Artificial Intelligence.